 Electricity was brought into the mill and also served the homes and businesses nearby, making this the first area in the northern part of the county to get electricity.

 "Feed the Liberty Way" was the slogan for the mill which, with its 8 silos, became the second largest mill in Maryland and supplied flour for the army during World War II.
 Cornmeal and animal feed were also made at the mill, and a mill store sold specialty mixes like pancake and muffin mix.
-After the war the mill went into decline, and was burned by arson in 1971.
+After the war the mill went into decline, and was burned by arson May 30, 1972.

 Back to the Top